 In 2011 they partnered with the Historic Valley Dale Ballroom where they present a series of top notch dinner dances with a fully produced show of music, dancers, and multimedia.

 In May, 2013 the Rick Brunetto Big Band performed with Deana Martin at Caesar’s Palace in Atlantic City.
 Future tours are aslo in the works.

-Currently the band appears every Thursday at the 94th Aero Squadron.
+Currently the band appears every Friday at the Valley Dale Ballroom.